sifis-home/json-schemas/README.md

 The `data` folder contains an json instance of the defined json schemas.

 Schemas can be validated by using the tool [`check-jsonschema`](https://check-jsonschema.readthedocs.io/en/latest/).

-This validation will be included in the CI.
+A GitHub Action takes care of validating the schemas against the json instances in the `data` folder.

 ## API Label Schema
 < Description goes here >